department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/research-plan.md

 # Research questions
 - How do Veterans express the value of biometric sign in to them?
-- What obstacles and usability issues exist within the following areas:
+- What patterns and obstacles exist within the following areas:
   - Homescreen
   - Locating claims
   - Viewing a specific claim's information